Home

 * Although in 2005 a striated 1/6 stater was found at Miletus.
 An example of this type with the same punches is shown in the chart.

-** Actually the earliest standard seems to have been even heavier, more in line with the Hitzl's (i.e, Boeckh's) estimate of 436.6 gm for the full Euboic mina - there are unmarked half-staters of (perhaps) Miletus weighing c.7.25 gm, corresponding to a stater of 14.5 gm, 1/30th of a mina of 435 gm.
-At Samos the earliest staters (actually Euboic/Samian tetradrachms) averaged 17.45 gm, 1/25th of a mina of 436 gm.
-(By comparison the Lydian lion-heads were all issued on a clearly lower stater standard of 14.15 gm, corresponding to a relatively low mina of 425 gm).
+** Actually the earliest standard seems to have been even heavier, more in line with Skinner's estimate of 437.5 gm for the Euboic mina - there are unmarked half-staters of (perhaps) Miletus weighing c.7.25 gm, corresponding to a stater of 14.5 gm, 1/30th of a mina of 435 gm.
+At Samos the earliest staters averaged 17.45 gm, 1/25th of a mina of 436 gm, i.e, they were probably Attic style tetradrachms.
+(By comparison the Lydian lion-heads were all issued on a clearly lower stater standard of 14.15 gm).

-However, for the moment at least we should probably not give too much credence to these calculations, or in fact any theory based on the supposed gold content of the late 7th to early 6th century electrum coins, given that the accepted figures for the latter tends to change with each new round of measurements.
-(As well, we can't be sure what gold/silver value ratio actually applied at this period, or, for that matter, whether the silver content was included in the value of the coins).
-And in any case, as we have seen elsewhere, quite different calculations apply if the coins are simply tokens.
+However, for the moment at least we should probably not give too much credence to these last ideas, or in fact any theory based on the supposed gold content of 6th century electrum, given that the accepted figure for the latter tends to change with each new round of measurements.

 The Northern Types.

-One particular problem is the origin of the common "swastika" (or more likely, millsail) types - at first sight these types seem somewhat out of place among the other northern types but nonetheless they seem to have made up a significant part of the coinage of northern Ionia during (roughly) the period of Croesus, perhaps as some sort of universal type used by several cities.
-In fact as Wartenberg has noted several examples of this type turned up in an old hoard from Neapolis in Macedonia, but whether this city was the ultimate source of the type is hard to say.
-Apart from a few types like this the northern issues give the impression that before the fall of Croesus much of the northern coinage derived from limited "private" issues, often involving only one or two denominations, with only a few cities bothering with recognisably civic issues of any size.
+The origin of the common "swastika" (or more likely, millsail) types also remains a mystery - at first sight they seem somewhat out of place here but nonetheless they seem to have made up a significant part of the coinage of northern Ionia during (roughly) the period of Croesus, perhaps as some sort of universal type used by several cities.
+Apart from a few types like these the northern issues give the impression that before the fall of Croesus much of the northern coinage derived from limited "private" issues, often involving only one or two denominations, with only a few cities bothering with recognisably civic issues of any size.

 One minor but distinctive subgroup of the Phokaic weight types worth noting comprises various (rare) types featuring mostly simple floral or geometric designs, but often, unlike other northern types, non-millsail reverses.
 Judging from their rather basic workmanship these were probably utilitarian types produced for local use in a minor city or cities, although where is unknown, and in fact it may be that these types were not Ionian issues in the first place.

-Note that the Kyzicus stater coin doesn't match any of the actual market weights used at Kyzicus (which basically follow a binary/duodecimal system with varying mina standards), but it is very close to 1/30th of the mina of c.
-480 gms, i.e, it possibly started out as a sexagesimal stater/double shekel on this standard (although it may be that this mina standard post dates the earliest Kyzikene coins).
+* The Kyzicus stater coin doesn't match any of the actual market weights used at Kyzicus (which basically follow a binary/duodecimal system with varying mina standards), but it is very close to 1/30 of the mina of c.
+480 gms, i.e, it possibly started out as a sexagesimal stater/double shekel on this standard (although it may be that this mina standard post dates the Kyzikene coins).

 Problems.